STRMN Shih Tzu Rescue of Minnesota

 Visit the STRMN YouTube channel for delightful videos featuring adopters, foster homes and board members.

-THIS IS A MEET & GREET ONLY.
+MEET AND GREET OUR AVAILABLE DOGS First Saturday of every month 10:00 am to 12:00 pmCHUCK AND DON'S (BLOOMINGTON LOCATION) 8537 Lyndale Ave.
+S. Bloomington, MN[Click HERE for Directions] THIS IS A MEET & GREET ONLY.
 WE DO NOT ADOPT OUT DIRECTLY FROM THIS EVENT.
+[LEARN MORE]

 In Memory